SPWwj/Spectrum/README.md

 # Spectrum
 Objective:
 * Eliminate the need of Pager used by restaurants and provide free notification service to restaurants, Food courts and hawker via the use of smartphone.
+* Can be sustain sustain through non-distructive adv from the subscription notification page.

 # Proposed Level of Achievement
 Apollo 11